- Cats coming to Australia from group 2 countries must be accompanied by a valid import permit, which provides the conditions for importing the cat.

-- Cats must be identified by a microchip that can be read by an Avid, Trovan, Destron or other ISO compatible reader.
+- Cats must be identified by an ISO compatible microchip that can be read by an Avid, Trovan, Destron or other ISO compatible reader.

 - A government approved veterinarian must scan the microchip at each veterinary visit and check that the scanned microchip number is correctly recorded on all documentation.

 - If the microchip cannot be read or is recorded incorrectly in the cat's documentation, the cat cannot be imported to Australia.

 - 9 digits microchip numbers are not acceptable as they are not ISO compatible or ISO compliant.